Brensley/WVD-CI-CD/README.md

 1. Provide a `KUBECONFIG_DATA` variable in GitLab CI containing credentials for the target Kubernetes cluster.
 2. Trigger the pipeline.
 After the build stage completes, the `deploy_bcp`, `deploy_jcp`, and `apply_clusterclaim` jobs install each package using `kubectl crossplane install` and then apply the `ClusterClaim` manifest.
-   Edit `crossplane-bcp/clusters/jcp/clusterclaim.yaml` if your environment requires a different region or Kubernetes version before running the pipeline.
+   Edit `crossplane-bcp/clusters/jcp/clusterclaim.yaml` if your environment requires different region, Kubernetes version, or node sizing before running the pipeline.